drhsqlite/fossil-mirror/www/defcsp.md

 the attack surface of the application.

 Fossil does not rely on CSP for security.
-A Fossil server should be secure from attack even with out CSP.
+A Fossil server should be secure from attack even without CSP.
 Fossil includes built-in server-side content filtering logic.
 For example, Fossil purposely breaks `<script>` tags when it finds them in Markdown and Fossil Wiki documents.
 And the Fossil build